 Going ‘pescetarian’ was a really big deal for my family and I and at the time I had wanted to go vegan but my parents suggested I eat fish and dairy while I was growing and then I could make my own decision as an adult.
 I really respect my parents for this – they wanted the best for me and back then (quite a while ago!) the vegan and vegetarian diet had nowhere near as much nutritional information and recipes as we are all lucky enough to have today.

 I have stuck to the Pescetarian diet since then and I’ve loved experimenting and playing around with healthy recipes in this diet.
-However, recently I’ve had amazing exposure to plant based/vegan cuisine that I’ve decided to adopt this approach on more of a full time basis.
-The main reason I wanted to share this with you is because: a) you are all such a supportive community and I want to be honest and transparent with where I am at in terms of the things I write about on here such as food and health; b) my future recipes will be plant based c) you might want to hear my reasons for being inspired by plant based cuisine and d) I would LOVE to hear your feedback and your stories if you are currently plant based or thinking of making the switch.
+However, recently I’ve had amazing exposure to plant based/vegan cuisine and I’ve decided to adopt this approach on more of a full time basis.
+The main reason I wanted to share this with you is because: a) you are all such a supportive community and I want to be honest and transparent with where I am at in terms of the things I write about on here such as food and health; b) my future recipes will be mainly plant based and vegetarian, although the odd pescatarian recipe may feature c) you might want to hear my reasons for being inspired by plant based cuisine and d) I would LOVE to hear your feedback and your stories if you are currently plant based or thinking of making the switch.

 I think our main contribution to earth can be to live an organic, free-range and sustainable life as much as possible limiting processed foods and plastics.
 Eating from the soil and fields is where we need to make the main changes not only for mother earth but also for ourselves to feel good, live longer and have more energy, clearer skin, less skin conditions (do I need to go on?).